MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 ms.reviewer: kvivek
 ---

-# Use AI Builder templates in Teams
+# Use AI Builder in Teams

 You can use Power Automate templates in Teams that solve a specific business purpose using AI Builder actions.